Akhilkadapa/Search-middleware/README.md

 # Search-middleware
-personal project to master search middleware tasks
+personal project to master search middleware

 This project is a scalable search middleware built using Node.js, MongoDB, and TypeScript, with third-party search integration using Algolia.
 The middleware aims to enhance search functionality for web applications by leveraging real-time data synchronization, metadata-driven searches, and event-driven architecture using Kafka.